Dalgona/serum-site/pages/docs/templates.md

 <!-- ==> /base/url/posts/2016-11-20-1937-some-post.html -->
 ```

 This shortcut macro helps accessing blog posts.
-Like `page/1`, you shouldn't
+Like `page/1`, you should not
 append `.html` to the name of a post.

 ### `asset/1`